ChrisBuilds/terminaltexteffects/docs/appguide.md

 ```

 To enable completions for future shells, add the relevant command to your `~/.bashrc` or `~/.zshrc`.
-If you add or remove custom effect plugins from `~/.config/terminaltexteffects/effects`, regenerate the completion
-script so the available effect names stay in sync.
+Completion scripts cover built-in effects only; options from custom effect plugins are not included.

 TTE can randomly select an effect with `--random-effect`/`-R`.
 Use `--seed` to make that selection repeatable, or
 limit the pool with `--include-effects` and `--exclude-effects`: